Dental Amalgam "Safe,"

 If amalgam is so great below the gumline, how come the amalgam manufacturer Dentsply/Caulk in its Materials Safety Data Sheet states "The use of amalgam is contraindicated......
 For retrograde or endodontic filling."

-I was discussing today with my dental hygientist how mercury in the mouth causes inflammation of the gums.
-She told me that she had seen inflammation on the gums most when there was a retrograde or a filling below the gum line.
+I had a discussion with my dental hygientist about how mercury in the mouth causes inflammation of the gums.
+She told me that she had seen inflammation on the gums the most when there was a retrograde or a filling below the gum line.
 So how come the ADA is so impressed with the use of amalgam below the gumline?

 Eichmiller tried to clear up the "misconceptions" about amalgam.
 He said that amalgam is not the same as mercury.
 It is bound.
 He said that it required the proper placement and handling.